rcmolina/MaxDuino_BETA/README.md

 http://www.va-de-retro.com/foros/viewtopic.php?t=5541

+* V1.44 btnRoot_AS_PIVOT define in userconfig.h so it can be deactivated by user.
 * V1.43 aka "Mar Menor" version.
 Implemented half-interval (logarithmic) search for dirs and block selection.
 Now ROOT button used as pivot.
 Menu functions now activated with ROOT + STOP, new half-interval search with ROOT + UP/DOWN.
 * V1.42 Bugs solved: Rewinding block not showing first digit correctly (@acf76es).
 LCD printing when block ID not recognized again in hex.